 Kibale is highest at the park’s northern tip which stands 1590 m above sea level.
 Northern Kibale is also the wettest area covered in swamps and receives a mean annual rainfall of up to 1700 mm, mostly during March-May and September – November.
 The climate is generally pleasant with a mean annual temperature range of 14 -270 C.

 Temperatures are highest ( and rainfall lower ) in the south where the terrain drops down onto the hot rift valley floor and forest gives way to open grassland.
-The park covers 795 km2, forms a continuous block with Queen Elizabeth National Park, on an altitude of 1.100 – 1.590 m above sea level.
-The vegetation is dominated by the tropical rain forest.
+The park covers 795 km2, and forms a continuous block with Queen Elizabeth National Park, at an altitude of 1.100 – 1.590 m above sea level.
+The vegetation is dominated by the tropical rainforest.

 Species in Kibale National Park

-Kibale Forest National Park is home to 70 species of mammals, including forest elephants, warthog, bush pigs, duikers.
+Kibale Forest National Park is home to 70 species of mammals, including forest elephants, warthogs, bush pigs, and duikers.
 Kibale is well known for sighting primates.
 Counting 13 different primate species.
-Kibale particularly hosts a large population of chimpanzees and other primates include, Vervet monkeys, red – tailed, L’hoest’s and Blue Monkeys, red Colobus, black and white Colobus, grey – cheeked mangabey, olive baboons .
-The bird list records 335 species and some of which can only be found in Kibale alone, these include, Nathan’s francolin, Cassin’s Spinetail, blue – headed bee – eater and masked Apalis.
+Kibale particularly hosts a large population of chimpanzees and other primates include, including Vervet monkeys, red-tailed, L’hoest’s and Blue Monkeys, red Colobus, black and white Colobus, grey-cheeked mangabey, and olive baboons.
+Thelist records 335 species and some of which can only be found in Kibale alone, these include Nathan’s francolin, Cassin’s Spinetail, blue – headed bee – eater and masked Apalis.
 Furthermore, more than 250 tree species have been recorded in Kibale national park.

 Activities in Kibale Forest National Park